Home > Analyses > Industrials > W.W. Grainger, Inc.

 Risk Analysis

-Below is a detailed table outlining key risks for W.W.
-Grainger, Inc., with their probabilities and potential impacts:
+Below is a summary table outlining key risks facing W.W.
+Grainger, Inc., including their likelihood and potential impact:

 CategoryDescriptionProbabilityImpact